Understanding Social Security Disability Benefits

 Am I disabled under Social Security Disability (SSD) and entitled to benefits?

-To be disabled you must:
+To be disablled you must:

 • Have physical or mental health problems or a combination of problems.